 I love it when readers leave me comments on blog posts.
 And I love responding even more.
-It tells me that I created a dialog that is worth having and that people are actually reading my posts!
+It tells me that I created a dialog that is worth having and that people are reading my posts!
 Readers also give me new ideas about things I want to write about in the future!

 Reason #4.
 Blogging opens a world of opportunities

 One of my favorite parts of being a blogger is that people and companies reach out to me with opportunities, instead of me reaching out to them!
 It has taken me a lot of work and time to get to this point, and I expect the opportunities to continue to grow with time.
-I have companies asking if I will guest post on their site or if they can put advertising on my site.
-I get emails almost everyday asking me to promote products.
+I have companies asking if I will guest post on their site or if they can put advertising on my website.
+I get emails almost every day, asking me to promote products.
 It is a lot of fun!

 Here are a few other examples of opportunities blogging has given me in the last year: